astro313/FirstYear/mod1/response.md

 13:
 dynamical mass calculation: can you estimate how much higher this would be given observations showing the different radii between the molecular and dust emission in SMGs.
 How different are the radii?
 >The half-light radius of dust emitting region is ~ 1.2 kpc based on a recent study by Simpson+15, who collected ALMA 870 µm data over 52 SMGs.
-Tacconi+06 report a median FWHM size of 4.1 ±1.6 kpc based on CO measurements.
-Furthermore, Ivison+11 found evidence of extended ground state CO emittiong region of ~7 kpc.
+Tacconi+06 report a median FWHM size of 4.1 ±1.6 kpc based on high-J CO measurements.
+Given the small number statistics on resolved CO(1-0) emission in QSOs, where Riechers+11 find no evidence of extent cold gas emission, we did not include an additional estimate of the dynamical mass assuming some physical size from recent observaitons (still limited) in the paper.
+However, we have noted these phyiscal sizes in the text, which allows readers to scale the dynamical mass correspondingly should they wish to do so.
 Please see the revised manuscipt.

-**@DR, should I calculate a dynamical mass using Median from Tacconi+06 as well?
-I get Mdyn ~ 36.8e10 Msun.
-Should I include these sizes in the paper? or just feed this to the referee.?**

 14:
 - appendix: "no evidence of correlation" do the authors mean "covariance" here?
 > We used the word "correlation" to indicate that regardless of the variation found in dust mass due to a different prior imposed on the emissivity, the IR luminosity is insensivtive to such changes in dust mass.
 Both the dust mass and IR lumonisty are inferred from the best-fit SED model, and are not parameters in the model (and the loss function).
 For these reasons, we do not mean the covariance here.